 boot_control HAL is used by

 possibly other daemons) to instruct the bootloader what to boot from.
-These
+Common

-are common example scenarios and their associated states:
+example scenarios and their associated states include the following:

 - Normal case: The system is running from its current slot, either slot A or B. No updates have been applied so far.
 The system's current slot is bootable, successful, and the active slot.